OctopusDeploy/blog/blog/2021-05/using-hashicorp-vault-with-octopus-deploy/index.md

 The step template has the following parameters:

 - `Vault Server URL`: The URL of the Vault instance you are connecting to, including the port (The default is `8200`).
-- `API version`: Choose the API version to use from a drop-down list.
+- `API version`: Choose the API version from a drop-down list.
 Currently, there is only one option: `v1`.
 - `App Role Path`: The path where the [approle auth method is mounted](https://www.vaultproject.io/api-docs/auth/approle) at.
 - `Role Name`: The role name of the [AppRole](https://www.vaultproject.io/api/auth/approle).
 - `Time-to-live (TTL)`: The TTL in seconds of the [response-wrapping token](https://www.vaultproject.io/docs/concepts/response-wrapping#response-wrapping-tokens) itself.
 The default is: `120s`